top of page

 3. Fluid and expressive playing, etc

-What I've talked about up till now is rather the unofficial and initial approach to learning scales on guitar.
+What I've talked about so far is more of an unofficial, initial approach to learning guitar scales.

-Guitar players 'professionally' approach guitar scales via a few different methods, the most popular method being to internalize 5 patterns of the major scale.
+Guitar players 'professionally' approach guitar scales in a few different ways, the most popular being to internalize 5 patterns of the major scale.

-The 5 shapes of the major scale is a vastly available topic on the internet - scale shape diagrams are literally everywhere.
+The 5 shapes of the major scale are CAGED associates.

-Another method is the 3 notes per string system, which is more of utility to metal players but still equally important for everyone.
-The concept is all about strictly trying to play 3 notes per string — shapes are different in this case and diagrams are widely available.
+Another method to scales is the 3 notes per string system, which is more of a utility to metal players, but is still equally important for everyone.
+The concept is all about strictly trying to play 3 notes per string.

-Obviously, there are a few nuances to it like if you're on fret 1 then you probably won't be going toward the left.
-It's not possible you'll have to either go down or towards the right.
+Obviously, there are a few nuances to it, like if you're on fret 1, then you probably won't be going toward the left.
+You'll have to either go down or towards the right.

 Pick a root somewhere in the middle of the fretboard, string 4, 5, or 6.
 Try playing the scale in all three directions to get a hang of the LCR scale system.